peoplecallitinsanity/tja/README.md

-# tja
-Real-time object detection of sign language letters of the American Sign Language (ASL) alphabet.
+# Real-time object detection of sign language letters of the American Sign Language (ASL) alphabet.